EOSIO/ricardian-template-toolkit/README.md

 const html = ricardianContract.getHtml()
 ```

-### Backward Compatability Note
+### Backward Compatibility Note

-Be aware that for backward compatability with contract specifications prior to `0.1.0`, any contracts
+Be aware that for backward compatibility with contract specifications prior to `0.1.0`, any contracts
 lacking a `spec_version` in the metadata are treated as following spec version `0.0.0`.